 Types of Mortgages

 There are various types of mortgages and home loans available.
 What is right for one person may not be right for another, and figuring out the ideal mortgage for your situation isn’t always easy.
 There are both short-term and long-term mortgages available, depending on the buyer’s financial situation and how long the buyer plans on staying in the home.
 There are also fixed mortgages and adjustable mortgages, which refer to the type of interest rate that is applied to the mortgage.

 Some homeowners opt to take out a second mortgage when their home already has a first mortgage.
 Second mortgage loans are often given by the lender of the first mortgage.
 Before getting a second mortgage, three important factors have to be taken into account:

 1. First mortgage’s outstanding amount

 2. Property’s market value

 3. Applicant’s credit rating

 All three factors have to considered in order to determine how much can be given for the second mortgage.

-How Can I Find the Best Mortgage Rates?
+How Can You Find the Best Mortgage Rates

 In order to find the best mortgage rates today, you should become familiar with the terms you’ll hear most often.
 “Closing fees,” “points” and “APR” or annual percentage rate are terms you’ll hear over and over again as you search for the right mortgage.
 Mortgage companies can negotiate these fees, along with others, to get the best home mortgage rates.